hwrdtm/quartz/content/notes/ssi-and-privacy/DID Method - Ion.md

 ---
 title: DID Method - Ion
 ---
-This DID method is an implementation of the sidetree protocol, which logs DID actions on any decentralized anchoring system, like a blockchain or other distributed ledgers.
+`did:ion` is a DID method is an implementation of the sidetree protocol, which logs DID actions on any decentralized anchoring system, like a blockchain or other distributed ledgers.
 In particular, `did:ion` anchors actions on the Bitcoin blockchain.

 This DID method can be created, updated, recovered, and deactivated.